How to Safely Whiten Your Teeth With Activated Charcoal

-Yes, activated charcoal can help whiten teeth, but did you know dark black activated charcoal can actually tattoo gums an unsightly dark color?
+Yes, activated charcoal can help whiten teeth, but did you know dark black activated charcoal can actually tattoo your gums & tongue an unsightly dark color?

-Whether you’re new to activated charcoal or you’re hardcore devotee, we’re here to share the truth so that you can harness the benefits of activated charcoal properly.
+Whether you’re new to activated charcoal or a hardcore devotee, we’re here to share the truth so that you can harness the benefits of activated charcoal properly.

 When used for teeth whitening, activated charcoal binds onto tannins (stain-causing pigments found in foods and drinks) and helps polish away surface stains.

 What do pure activated charcoal products do to your teeth?